Minneapolis DWI Lawyer

 Unreliable Field Sobriety Tests

 Field sobriety tests are often used in DWI cases to determine whether there is probable cause for an arrest.
 However, drivers are not required to take such tests, and they are not accurate enough to gauge a driver’s level of impairment.
-A DWI lawyer may be able to use their lack of scientific foundation as part of your DUI defense.
+A DUI lawyer may be able to use their lack of scientific foundation as part of your DUI defense.

 Is Your DWI Case Headed for Trial?